robflop/megumin.love/Wiki-Api.md

 ## `POST /admin/upload`

-Upload a new song to the website.
+Upload a new sound to the website.

 ### Headers